The Setup π οΈ

 And add an alias.

 Free tier: You only have access to one alias.
-Name your only alias production
+Name your only alias production, but if it defaults to master thatβs also fine (just

 environment for now.